vernisaz/simhttp/README.md

 Although web applications can look not so slick as when used the Rocket.
 Since SimHttp uses a lose coupling approach when you do not need to rebuild the server for every case, it is more beneficial against such Rust servers as **hyper**.
-O|bviosly SimHttp is CI/CD friendly.
+Obviosly SimHttp is CI/CD friendly.

 ## Building
 A RustBee script file is provided to build the server.
 There are 4 dependencies from the